dotnet/android/Documentation/guides/BuildProcess.md

 - **Install** &ndash; Installs the package onto the default device or virtual device.

-- **Uninstall** &ndash; Uninstalls the package from the default device or virtual device.

 - **SignAndroidPackage** &ndash; Creates and signs the package (`.apk`).
 Use with `/p:Configuration=Release` to generate self-contained "Release" packages.